Naman-Agarwal1608/csv-pattern-tool/README.md

 - Data Description and Dummy (Synthetic) Data: Leveraging LLMs, users can generate a short description of uploaded data along with a dummy data, that can be used for training or testing.
 - Export Data: Export the modified and synthetic data as CSV or Excel files.

-## Installation:
+### Running Locally:

-1. To run the application locally, follow these additional steps:
+To run the application locally, follow these steps:

+Remember to have your openai API key setup as "OPENAI_API_KEY" in system.

 Frontend:
 1. Navigate to the frontend directory: `cd frontend`
 2. Install the required dependencies: `npm install`
-3. Start the frontend development server: `npm start`
+3. Start the frontend development server: `npm run dev`

 Backend:
 1. Navigate to the backend directory: `cd backend`